 Only USC students, faculty, staff, alumni, and sponsored guests may be present in libraries open after 9:00 p.m. or before 7:00 a.m.
 All patrons will be asked to present their physical USCard, digital USCard + a government issued picture ID (for USC students enrolled in USC’s online programs), an Alumni Association physical or digital card + a government issued picture ID, or library-issued USC identification during these times.

 Several computer workstations are available at Doheny Memorial Library for a 30 minute login; please go to the circulation desk for the username and password.

 Filming – All commercial film requests should be booked through USC Campus Filming Office.
 (Students wishing to film should consult the Student Filming Guidelines for the University Libraries.)

-Copy & Print services are available at all libraries.
-Print cards may be purchased at Leavey, Doheny, or the Science & Engineering Library.
+Copy & Print services are available at some of our libraries.
+Print cards may be purchased at Leavey and Doheny libraries.

 Borrowing Privileges for iVip Scholars – Visiting scholars, VIP guests, and summer program participants must be sponsored by an academic or administrative department to obtain library privileges.
 Upon a recommendation of a sponsoring school’s Dean (or their designate), a visiting scholar’s (a guest’s or program participant’s) information is entered into the iVIP system.
 For the list of the iVIP program administrators for schools and departments, please click here.